Angelica Kauffman: Years in Great Britain

 Her friendship with Reynolds was criticized in 1775 by fellow Academician Nathaniel Hone, who courted controversy in 1775 with his satirical picture The Conjurer.
 It was seen to attack the fashion for Italian Renaissance art and to ridicule Sir Joshua Reynolds, leading the Royal Academy to reject the painting.
 It also originally included a nude caricature of Kauffman in the top left corner, which he painted out after she complained to the academy.
 The combination of a little girl and an old man has also been seen as symbolic of Kauffman and Reynolds's closeness, age difference, and rumoured affair.

-From 1769 until 1782 Kauffman was an annual exhibitor with the Royal Academy, sending sometimes as many as seven pictures, generally on classical or allegoric subjects.
+From 1769 until 1782, Kauffman was an annual exhibitor with the Royal Academy, sending sometimes as many as seven pictures, generally on classical or allegoric subjects.
 One of the most notable was Leonardo expiring in the Arms of Francis the First (1778).

-In 1773, she was appointed by the Academy with others to decorate St Paul's Cathedral, a scheme that was never carried out, and it was she who, with Biagio Rebecca, painted the ceiling of the Academy's old lecture room at Somerset House.
+In 1773, she was appointed by the Academy with others to decorate St Paul's Cathedral, a scheme that was never carried out, and, later, with Biagio Rebecca, painted the ceiling of the Academy's Council Room at Somerset House.
+The work she created here between 1778 and 1780 are perhaps her greatest and most recognizable: a series of paintings, titled The Elements of Art, depicting Invention, Design, Composition, and Coloring.
+Kauffman's allegorical paintings represent the principles of academic art theory.
+Giuseppe Marc'Antonio Baretti, known as Joseph in England, celebrated the series of paintings as "executed with all that grace, elegance and accuracy which distinguish the best productions of this Extraordinary lady."
+The Council Room, members of the academy, and depictions of Kauffman's Design and Composition can be seen in Henry Singleton's painting, The Royal Academicians in General Assembly (1795).